j3din00b/XeroHub/content/posts/vmware-linux/index.md

 ### Issues

-If resolution does not get fixed and you are stuck at low, then you might need to install the necessary packages...
-Below is what you need for the various Distros out there...
+If resolution does not get fixed and you are stuck at low, then you might need to install the necessary packages.
+Below is what you need.
 Reboot then run the above command...

 - Video Drivers